bhouston/behave-graph/README.md

 ### Asynchronous Execution

-Behavior-Graph support asynchronous nodes.
+Behave-Graph support asynchronous nodes.
 These are nodes which will continue execution non-immediately but on their own self-determined schedule.
 This allows for things such as "Delay" nodes that can sleep for a period of time.

 ```json
 [